afpineda/OpenSourceSimWheelESP32/doc/firmware/FirmwareArchitecture_en.md

 The _system_ have been broken into several _modules_ that have been implemented as C++ namespaces.
 All of them are defined at _SimWheel.h_:

+- **capabilities**: Everything realated to the capabilities of the hardware and firmware.
 - **language**: Everything related to the language of the user interface.
 - **inputs**: Everything related to hardware inputs and their events.
 - **inputHub**: Everything related to the combined state of all inputs and their treatment.
 Translates input events into HID messages.
 Implements the behavior of clutch paddles, bite point calibration and "ALT" buttons.